rtgodwin/rtgodwin.github.io/_docs/7010assign1.md

 ---
-title: "7010 Assignment 1"
+title: "7010 Assignment 2"
-permalink: /7010/assign1/
+permalink: /7010/assign2/
-excerpt: "Assignment 1"
+excerpt: "Assignment 2"
 toc: false
 sidebar:
   nav: "pages"
 ---

 **Due: Sept.
-26th**.
-Worth 3% of your mark.
+29th**.
+Worth 2% of your mark.
 For each answer include the R code that you use, as well as a brief explanation.
 Upload your answers to the assignment 1 dropbox on UM Learn.

 ------------------------------------------------------------------------

-1. Download any data set that contains at least 3 variables.
+1. Download/use any data set that contains at least 3 variables.

 2. In R, use LS to estimate a population model of the form:
     $$\boldsymbol{y} = X\boldsymbol{\beta} + \boldsymbol{\epsilon}